TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-allocation-failure-asr.md

 ## **Recommended Steps**

-Consider the alternate VM sizes and/or regions for your deployment specified above.
+Consider the alternate VM sizes and/or regions for your deployment.
 These recommendations are generated based on the current capacity conditions.
 If you see your originally requested region and size in the recommendations, try creating the VM again, because the issue might have been temporary and there may now be sufficient resources.<br>

 | To determine sizes by ... | Do the following |
 | --- | --- |